Skip to content

 Questions families ask in Jamisontown

-How long is the typical wait for paediatric OT in NSW?
+How long is the typical wait for paediatric occupational therapy in NSW?

-What does a first OT appointment involve for a child?
+What does a first occupational therapy appointment involve for a child?

-A first appointment typically includes the occupational therapist getting to know your child and family.
-They'll ask about your child's daily routines, any concerns you have, and observe how your child moves and plays.
+A first OT appointment typically includes the therapist getting to know your child and family through conversation and observation.
+They'll ask about your child's daily routines, activities, and any concerns you have.
+The therapist may watch your child play or complete everyday tasks.
 This helps them understand your child's strengths and areas where support might help.
-You'll usually discuss next steps together, which may include further assessment or therapy planning.
+You'll discuss goals and next steps together.

-How do I use NDIS funding for OT in Jamisontown?
+How do I use NDIS funding for occupational therapy in Jamisontown?

-What services do paediatric OTs in Jamisontown typically offer?
+What services do paediatric occupational therapists in Jamisontown typically offer?

-How do I know my child needs OT?
+How do I know my child needs occupational therapy?

 Other suburbs with paediatric OTs nearby